fmetivier/OpenPattern/docs/source/Installation.rst

 - json
 - sqlite3

-The two last libraries are embedded in the standard library so they should be installed with any python installation
+The two last libraries are embedded in the standard library so they should be installed with any python installation.

-If you want to have a direct access the measurements database from the terminal you'll have to install the sqlite3 engine.
+If you want to have a direct access to the `̀ measurements`̀ database from the terminal you'll have to install the sqlite3 engine.

 Installation